Semrush Pricing (2026) — Which Plan is Best for You?

 The next step up the pricing ladder is the ‘Pro+’ plan, which costs $299 per month.

-The key difference between this plan and the ‘Starter’ plan involves something called the ‘Content Marketing Platform.’
-This is a suite of tools that aims to help you craft a content strategy.
+The key difference between this plan and the ‘Starter’ plan involves access to Semrush’s content marketing tools.
 You can use these to:

 While you can use the Starter plan to generate keyword ideas (mostly through keyword research), the Pro+ plan gives you considerably more options on this front — and lets you manage the process of content creation better.